bluhm/lockfish/README.md

 ## OpenBSD Kernel Analysis

 It is done in buildcg.py
-Configure there the root function in the main(), the entry point of the analysis, and the path: a folder where clang searches for the sources. then just run it (from venv):

-(env2): $ python buildcg.py
+(env2): $ buildcg.py roots functions to analyze

 ## Custom usage

-See the mydump on how to use the Node Collection class, called nc.
+See the tests and the buildcg.py file to get an idea on how to parse C and use nc (Node Collection) and ncl (Node Collection Lazy) classes to traverse the AST.
-You can feed a number of nodes to it, Cursor nodes from clang python bindings, and then  nc gets searchable and filterable.

-See callgraph for the call graph interface.
-It has a number of tree traversal features, can output call stacks, can print itself nicely.
+See CallGraph for the caller graph interface.
+It has a number of tree traversal features, can output call stacks, can pretty print itself.

 # Unit tests

-Are moved now out of the wat to the tests folder.
-They have to be fixed after this move to work again.
-Namely python imports should be fixed.

-Use them if you change the call graph or the mydump lazy collections.
+Are in the tests folder.
+Running them is as simple as:
+(env2): $ cd tests
+(env2): $ . run.sh

 # Credits and Help Requests

-Go all to zmolo@
+Go to zmolo@ and bluhm@.